 What does it mean to be 'above the line'?

 At Heartstyles, we spend a lot of time thinking about 'the line'.
 Our founders, Stephen and Mara Klemich, have dedicated their careers to helping others get above it.
 It's a boundary our practitioners always have on their radar.
-It even features in the title of a transformative, soon-to-be-released book.
+It even features in the title their transformative book, Above the Line: Living and Leading with Heart.

 But what exactly is this line?
 And what does it mean to be above it?